wj-turner/OmegaFin/README.md

 ## Overview

-OmegaFin is composed of several components that work together to manage and analyze forex data:
+OmegaFin is composed of several components that work together to manage and analyze financial data:

 ### Main App